HadoopGenomics/Hadoop-BAM/README.txt

 Installation
 ------------

+A precompiled "hadoop-bam.jar" is provided.
+You may also build it yourself using the commands below.

-The easiest way to build Hadoop-BAM is to use Apache Ant (version 1.6 or greater) with the following command:
+The easiest way to compile Hadoop-BAM is to use Apache Ant (version 1.6 or greater) with the following command and all relevant .jar files in CLASSPATH:

 	ant jar